apify/apify-docs/sources/platform/actors/development/programming_interface/basic_commands.md

 ## Exit Actor

-When the main Actor process exits (i.e. the Docker container stops running), the Actor run is considered finished, and the process exit code is used to determine whether the Actor has succeeded (exit code `0` leads to status `SUCCEEDED`) or failed (exit code not equal to `0` leads to status `SUCCEEDED`).
-In this case, the platforms set a status message to a default value like `Actor exit with exit code 0`, which is not very descriptive for the users.
+When an Actor's main process terminates, the Actor run is considered finished.
+The process exit code determines Actor's final status:

+- Exit code `0`: Status `SUCCEEDED`
+- Exit code not equal to `0`: Status `FAILED`

+By default, the platform sets a generic status message like _Actor exit with exit code 0_.
+However, you can provide more informative message using the SDK's exit methods.

+### Basic exit

+Use the `exit()` method to treminate the Actor with a custom status message:

 <Tabs groupId="main">
 <TabItem value="JavaScript" label="JavaScript">